Marenz/doWork/README.md

 * You consciously think about what you want to do now.
 * You cannot just click it away, it forces you to type something in.

+For cases when you just want to finish reading something or you have to look something up quick (like an emergency number) you can now press ESC up to two times in a row, each giving you 2 minutes of peace (you escaped! :D Get it?
+No?
+Whatever.)
+After that you have to specify reason & time before using ESC again.

 # Downloading

 You can get it from the release page or just use this direct link: https://github.com/Marenz/doWork/releases/download/v0.1/doWork.7z